Polycarbohydrate/awesome-tor/README.md

 - [Installation](https://tb-manual.torproject.org/installation/) - Installing Tor Browser.
 - [Known Issues](https://tb-manual.torproject.org/known-issues/) - Issues with Tor.
 - [Make Tor Browser Portable](https://tb-manual.torproject.org/make-tor-portable/) - How to install Tor Browser onto removable media.
-- [Managing Identities](https://tb-manual.torproject.org/managing-identities/) - Learn how to control personally-identifying information in Tor Browser.
+- [Managing Identities](https://tb-manual.torproject.org/managing-identities/) - Learn how to control personally identifying information in Tor Browser.
 - [Mobile Tor](https://tb-manual.torproject.org/mobile-tor/) - Learn about Tor for mobile devices.
 - [Onion Services](https://tb-manual.torproject.org/onion-services/) - Services that are only accessible using Tor.
-- [Plugins, add-ons, and JavaScript](https://tb-manual.torproject.org/plugins/) - How Tor Browser handles add-ons, plugins and JavaScript.
+- [Plugins, add-ons, and JavaScript](https://tb-manual.torproject.org/plugins/) - How Tor Browser handles add-ons, plugins, and JavaScript.
 - [Running Tor Browser](https://tb-manual.torproject.org/running-tor-browser/) - Learn how to use Tor Browser for the first time.
 - [Secure Connections](https://tb-manual.torproject.org/secure-connections/) - Learn how to protect your data using Tor Browser and HTTPS.
 - [Security Settings](https://tb-manual.torproject.org/security-settings/) - Configuring Tor Browser for security and usability.
-- [Support](https://tb-manual.torproject.org/support/) - How to get help, report a bug or give feedback.
+- [Support](https://tb-manual.torproject.org/support/) - How to get help, report a bug, or give feedback.
 - [Troubleshooting](https://tb-manual.torproject.org/troubleshooting/) - What to do if Tor Browser doesn't work properly.
 - [Updating](https://tb-manual.torproject.org/updating/) - How to update Tor Browser.
 - [Uninstalling](https://tb-manual.torproject.org/uninstalling/) - How to remove Tor Browser from your system.